psy-loophs/TG-FORWARD/README.md

 - **Album Handling**
   - Proper forwarding of grouped media (albums) without duplicates.

+- **Hide Tags**
+  - The bot remove the original sender tags from all forwarded media files.
+This makes the forwarded messages appear clean, without showing information such as the sender’s name or channel tag.

 - **No Protected Message Errors**
   - Skips protected media or service messages gracefully without getting stuck.